sci1995/Flashcards-project02/README.md

 Submitted by: Aisha Beltagy

-This web app: **insert description**
+This web app: The Science Facts Flashcard App is an interactive tool designed to help users test and expand their knowledge of science.
+Each card presents a question or fact, along with relevant images, allowing users to guess their answers.
+Upon flipping the card, users receive immediate feedback on their responses, which enhances learning and retention.
+The app features a clear title, description, and total card count, along with a "Next Card" button for smooth navigation, a "Previous Card" button for revisiting earlier cards, and a "Shuffle" button to randomize the card order for a fresh experience each time.
+Additionally, users can track their performance with a counter that displays their current and longest streaks, fostering motivation and engagement.
+This combination of interactive features makes the app both educational and enjoyable, ensuring a user-friendly learning experience.

-Time spent: **X** hours spent in total
+Time spent: **10** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] **The user can enter their guess in a box before seeing the flipside of the card**
+- [x] **The user can enter their guess in a box before seeing the flipside of the card**
-- [ ] **Clicking on a submit button shows visual feedback about whether the answer was correct or incorrect**
+- [x] **Clicking on a submit button shows visual feedback about whether the answer was correct or incorrect**
-- [ ] **A back button is displayed on the card and can be used to return to the previous card in a set sequence**
+- [x] **A back button is displayed on the card and can be used to return to the previous card in a set sequence**
-- [ ] **A next button is displayed on the card and can be used to navigate to the next card in a set sequence**
+- [x] **A next button is displayed on the card and can be used to navigate to the next card in a set sequence**

 The following **optional** features are implemented:

-- [ ] A shuffle button is used to randomize the order of the cards
+- [x] A shuffle button is used to randomize the order of the cards
-- [ ] A user's answer may be counted as correct even when it is slightly different from the target answer
+- [x] A user's answer may be counted as correct even when it is slightly different from the target answer
-- [ ] A counter displays the user's current and longest streak of correct responses
+- [x] A counter displays the user's current and longest streak of correct responses
 - [ ] A user can mark a card that they have mastered and have it removed from the pool of answers as well as added to a list of mastered cards

 The following **additional** features are implemented: